 1. Be Interesting

 Others are not afraid to show their emotions.
 They admit they do not know everything.
 Nobody wants to seem inadequate in the classroom.
 But what better than to say: "I don't know.
-We can all find the answer".
+We can all find the answer."
 The outspoken teacher is great.
-He sits next to children, rather than opposite.
+He sits next to children rather than the opposite.

 4. Technological Adequacy

 Technology has become part of the educational process.
 Yet some teachers cannot use it in the classroom.
 The inadequate teacher is illiterate.
 President Obama tried to improve school technology.
 Teachers require further training.
 Engineers should integrate new technologies into the classroom.
 The benefits are important.
 The computers make the lesson more interesting.
 It is enjoyable for the students.

 Educators teach responsibility.
 Children must value personal accountability.
 This is a key message.
 The teacher encourages students to try.
 They may fail.
 The failure matters in learning.
 If students take a job, they should finish it.
 They must fight for it.
 The school grade should respect this individual effort.
 The teacher should recognize it and reward his working students.

 For example, students who try too much in mathematics.
 Even if they do not solve the exercises, they deserve a generous mark.
 A good teacher detects children who differ from the average.
 But encourages children who have weaknesses.
 Children learn better from their mistakes.
 Henry Ford had said: "Failure is the opportunity to begin again, more intelligently."
 Yet the teacher has to acknowledge students' workload.
 He should not assign too much homework.